 If your business already accepts credit cards, you’re likely familiar with merchant accounts.
 But if you’re new to e-commerce, you’re probably learning about payment gateways.
-What’s the difference between the two?
-And what are the advantages and disadvantages of merchant accounts versus payment gateways?

 With a payment gateway, the online transaction occurs through a secure hosted payment form on your website or through an integrated shopping cart.
-Once the customer submits his or her order, the encrypted payment goes to the payment gateway, then to the payment processor, and through the credit card network and to the customer’s credit card issuer for authorization.
+Once the customer submits his or her order, the encrypted payment goes to the payment gateway, then to the payment processor, through the credit card network and to the customer’s credit card issuer for authorization.

 Advantages to Merchant Accounts vs. Payment Gateways

 Merchant accounts have been around since the advent of credit cards.
 They are a good choice for a retailer that sells primarily from a brick and mortar store.
-Setting up a merchant can help you increase cash flow and remain competitive in a challenging market.
+Setting up a merchant account can help you increase cash flow and remain competitive in a challenging market.

-Which One is Right for My Business?
+Which One Is Right for My Business?

 Maybe you’re a small business owner looking to finally sell to your customers online.
 Or maybe you’re a mobile business that needs an on-the-go credit card processing solution.
 You might even be a large enterprise looking to streamline the payment process.
-How do you know whether you need a merchant account, a payment gateway, or both.
+How do you know whether you need a merchant account, a payment gateway, or both?

 When you work with BluePay, one of our merchant account specialists will walk you through the steps required to set up a BluePay merchant account.
 Most new merchant accounts are up and running within 48 hours.
 We can also help you determine if a payment gateway is right for you.